TeaInside/simple_file_transfer/README.md

 sync and close your resources before exit.
 - Ignore `SIGPIPE`.

+## Minimal Working Example
+You can see minimal working example in `users/ammarfaizi2`.
+Feel free to ask a question if you have via GitHub repository issue.

 # License
 This project is licensed under the GNU GPL v2 license.
 There are exceptions for several directories, please read license_notice.txt